-Note 51: First time adoption of Ind AS 116 - Leases
+Note 49: First time adoption of Ind AS 116 - Leases

 The Company has taken office premises situated at Bandra, Mumbai on lease.
 The group has entered into a leave and license agreement for using of its office premises for aprox.
 5 year w.e.f.
 1 September 2019 to 14 July 2024, with an option to renew the lease after this period.
+During the year, amount of annual rent revised between company & Licensor hence the initially recognized "Right To Use" of assets reduced by Rs 11.10 lacs and correspondence liabilities reduced by Rs 11.49 lacs.